akhileshlamba/CardTech/README.md

-# ContactsScanner
+# CardTech
-Built a Contact Scanner app that automates the process of managing business cards and stores the contact details in the contact list.
+Built this app during the final semester of my undergrad study that automates the process of managing business cards and stores the contact details in the contact list.
+Used Tesseract OCR and leptonica image processing library to scan the card and get useful information from the image.

-To process the image of the business card taken by the user, I have used a tesseract-ocr library.
-I built this application in the swamp hacks 2017 held at the University of Florida.